 The Sage Group – a well-known supplier of business software and services, including software to manage business finances, run payroll, manage customer and supplier relationships, carry out business planning and support HR functions.
 Sage provides software and services to over 760,000 small and medium-sized businesses in the UK and has 5.7 million customers worldwide.
 It employs an ever-expanding team of over 2,000 highly trained people in the UK including industry experts, accountants and entrepreneurs who are all passionate about doing the best thing for its customers.

-Proctor and Gamble – P&G really doesn’t need any introduction, it manages over 300 brands and employs over 135,000 people globally in over 80 countries.
+Proctor and Gamble – Proctor and Gamble manage over 300 brands and employ over 135,000 people globally in over 80 countries.

 - Great range of opportunities available